 Cod in Greenland derives from three stock components, labeled by their spawning areas: I) an offshore Greenland spawning stock, II) inshore West Greenland fiords spawning populations, and III) Icelandic spawned cod that drift to Greenland with the Irminger current.
-It is not feasible to sample and assess stock status of the various stock components are assessed together and the stocks are assessed by ICES see the North-western Working Group (NWWG) report, April 2008 and ACFM report 2008.
-Management considerations from the ACFM were that "A multi-annual management plan should include monitoring the trajectory of the stock, clearly stating specified reopening criteria, and monitoring the fishery when it is reopened.
+It is not feasible to sample and assess stock status of the various stock components are assessed together and the stocks are assessed by ICES see the North-western Working Group (NWWG) report, April 2010 and ACFM report 2010.
+Presently no management objectives have been set for this stock.
+Management considerations from the ACFM were that "A main management objective should be to establish a robust offshore spawning stock comprised of several yearclasses that may improve the likelihood of future good recruitment.
+Such an objective could be a basis for a biomass reference point and thus determine reopening of the fishery in the future.
+In addition spatial criteria on distribution of spawning grounds could be included in the definition of such a reference point/basis, e.g. requirements of established spawning stocks at both East and West Greenland."

 The cod fishery in Greenland consists of two components, an offshore fishery and an inshore fishery.
 The offshore fishery completely collapsed in 1993.
 From 1994 to 2001 no directed offshore cod fishery has taken place.
-From 2001 catches increased steadily and offshore catches amounted to 4841 tons in 2007.
-In 2008 the offshores area north of the 63° parallel was closed for directed cod fisheries and the 2008 offshore catches was therefore found exclusively off south Greenland (71% in NAFO 1F; 26% in ICES XIVb).
+In the 2000s cathes have gradually increased with maximum catches in 2008.
+Since 2008 offshore areal closures have been implemented in order to protect the spawning stock.
+In 2009 offshore catches was therefore found exclusively off south Greenland (65% in NAFO 1F; 35% in ICES XIVb).
+Total offshore catches in 2009 amounted to 5,000 tons.
 The inshore cod fishery at West Greenland is during 1992-2006 assumed to be based on self-sustained fjord populations.
-From 1993 to 2001 the inshore catches were low - in the range 500-2 000t.
-Inshore catches have since increased to reach 7388 tons in 2006 and 11693 t in 2007.
-In 2008 the catches from the coastal fleet amounted to 12,270.
-Relative to 2007 catches increased by 44% in the northern divisions 1ABCD and declined by 36% in the southern divisions of 1EF.
+From 1993 to 2001 the inshore catches were low - in the range 500-2,000t.
+The inshore fishery was until 2009 under no restrictions other than minimum landing size of 40 cm.
+In 2009 a TAC of 10,000 tons was allotted to the inshore fisheries.
+In 2009 the catches from the coastal fleet amounted to 7,672, which is 35% below lasts years catches.
 The coastal fleets catches peaks during summer where the dominant pound net fishery takes place.

 The offshore Greenland spawning component has not been fished during the last 15 years.
 Surveys and exploratory fishery now suggest dense concentrations of large spawning cod in East Greenland north of 63°N. The area is limited in distribution compared to the spawning grounds observed historically.
 Recruitments in the offshore area have improved since the end of the 1990s although it is still low compared to the recruitments before the stock was depleted.
 Inshore spawning occurs in many fiords and recruitment has increased in recent years in the areas surveyed.
 Recruitment is now well above the lows observed in the late 1990's.
-The landings by the coastal fleet component have increased by a factor of ten over the last decade".